-It is the student's responsibility to fulfill all academic requirements to achieve his or her selected academic major.
-It is the responsibility of the faculty and staff to advise the student and to facilitate the student's effort.
+The student is responsible to fulfill all academic requirements to achieve his or her selected academic major.
+The faculty and staff are responsible for advising and facilitating the student's effort.

 Academic Advising

 Academic advising is the process by which faculty and staff advisors provide information and advice to assigned student advisees.
 The purpose is for advisors to assist students in making decisions that will result in the completion of their degree programs in the most effective way.
 This process is an important part of the college education at Maine Maritime Academy.
 A successful academic advising program is dependent upon the shared commitment of students, faculty, staff, and administration.